lopezpdvn/lopezpdvn.github.io/resume/index.md

 ## Experience

-### Infosys Ltd, Monterrey, Nuevo León, Mexico
+### Infosys Ltd

+*Monterrey, Nuevo León, Mexico*.
 Systems Engineer, January 2013 to February 2015.
 Contractor for a Fortune 100 multinational banking and financial services corporation.
 Development, administration and support team for a global trade finance application used mainly in North America and Asia

 - Coded and tested new agents/batch-jobs or new features of existing jobs in Java, C#, JavaScript and Windows Batch